Published: 2nd August 2020

 ORIGINS AND ETYMOLOGY

-Astro-English: from Astronese, the prefix astron-, denoting the astronomical world, combined with the suffix -ality denoting a state of being; meaning ‘connection to the astronomical world.’
+Astro-English: from Astronese, the prefix necro-, denoting death, combined with the suffix -ism denoting a belief; meaning ‘belief about death.’

 © 2020 by the Astronist Institution.

 Notice: Each definition, extended description and etymological description found on Astronary.org is under copyright protection of the Astronist Institution and therefore should not be used elsewhere except in direct quotation along with a reference to its respective definition page on Astronary.org.
 Exempt from this copyright protection are the words being defined themselves, unless otherwise stipulated with the tag trademark in which the use of such a word for your own commercial purposes is likely a breach of copyright.